BladeRunnerJS/brjs-site/docs/use/internationalization.md

 ## Useful Tips

+### Example Application

+The full [KnockoutJS BRJS Example Todo MVC example](https://github.com/BladeRunnerJS/brjs-todomvc-knockout) demonstrates how to use i18n within and application.

 ### Missing Translations

 If you miss out a translation, then the i18n makes it pretty obvious to you.